Understanding Episodic Ataxia: Symptoms, Causes, Diagnosis, Treatment, and Coping Strategies

 The

-causes of Episodic Ataxia are primarily genetic.
-Mutations in specific genes, such as the KCNA1 gene for Episodic Ataxia Type 1 and the CACNA1A gene for Episodic Ataxia Type 2, are associated with the condition.
-These genetic mutations disrupt the normal functioning of ion channels in the brain, leading to the characteristic episodes of ataxia.
+Ataxia Type 2, are associated with the condition.
+These genetic mutations disrupt the normal functioning of ion channels in the brain, leading to the characteristic episodes of

 4. Diagnosis